balfieri/aws/README.md

 </pre>

 <p>
-Here's an example script (example.sh) that simply does an "ls".  "root" starts off in the root directory, so you'll get a top-level ls:</p>
+Here's an example script (example.sh) that simply executes two commands that show the script (userdata) and the launch id of the instance, both of which are described below, and then prints out "PASS":

 <pre>
 #!/bin/bash
 #
 # On each instance, stdout is written to /var/log/cloud-init-output.log
 #
-ls
+ec2-metadata -d
+ec2-metadata -l
+echo "PASS"
 </pre>

 <p>